silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/02_Manifests.md

  * All implementors of an interface
  * All module configuration files

-The gathered information can be accessed through [api:ClassLoader::instance()], as well as [api:ClassInfo].
+The gathered information can be accessed through [api:ClassLoader::inst()], as well as [api:ClassInfo].
 Some useful commands of the `ClassInfo` API:

  * `ClassInfo::subclassesFor($class)`: Returns a list of classes that inherit from the given class